 Use Domain Name Generators

-To save time and effort, you can use domain name generator tools like Nameboy and WPBeginner’s Business Name Generator.
+To save time and effort when navigating how to start your own website, you can use domain name generator tools like Nameboy and WPBeginner’s Business Name Generator.
 Within minutes, these tools can suggest hundreds of unique domain names that are contextual, unique, and keyword-optimized.

 Image via Nameboy